 Texts: Acts 6–7

 “They were cut to the heart.”
 (Acts 7:54.
-Convicted, hated that, hated Jesus in Stephen)
+Convicted inside as wicked law-breakers, they hated the truth, they hated seeing Jesus in Stephen)

 He was the NT First Christian martyr.